chbeu/chbeu.github.io/content/post/20240107_2023yearinreview/index.md

 Inspired by the end-of-year reviews of [Michael Ekstrand](https://md.ekstrandom.net/blog/2023/12/2023) and [Matt Kelly](https://log.lab.matkelly.com/year-in-review-2023), I thought it might be a good idea to do that too.

-It has been a pretty full year with many ups-- -yet, also downs.
+It has been a pretty full year with many ups---yet, also downs.

 ## My personal highlights